Hawks (band): Beyond 1982

 Dave Steen found some success as a songwriter.
 Ringo Starr, Maria Muldaur and Son Seals are among the artists that have recorded songs he has written.
 After his deal with Warner Chappell Music ended, he began work in an executive position with a magazine based in Nebraska.
 Kaufman continues to run Junior's Motel (as the former West Minist’r Sound is now known) as well as having performed with several musical entities – Junior's Army, H and K, and HipKnosis (which included Hearn).
 He was inducted for a 4th time into the Iowa Rock and Roll Hall of Fame in 2013.
 He also received this honor as a member of West Minist’r in 2002, 2006 for West Minist’r Sound and in 2007 for Hawks.
 Wiewel is involved with People Against Cancer.
 He was also inducted into the Iowa Rock and Roll Hall of Fame in 2002 for being a member of West Minist’r.
-In 2016, Wiewel and Brown released "The Road Not Traveled" which consists of 8 original songs by Wiewel & Brown.
-Dave Hearn owns Silhouette Multimedia in Fort Dodge, Iowa and has recorded 7 solo albums in his home studio.
+In 2016, Wiewel and Brown released "The Road Not Traveled" which consists of 8 original songs by the duo.
+Dave Hearn owns Silhouette Media in Fort Dodge, Iowa and has recorded 11 solo albums in his home studio.
 He was a member of HipKnosis with Kaufman and has also been a part time optician for over 30 years.
 After the band separated Adams worked as a plumbing contractor in Texas along with doing 3 stints as an independent contractor in Iraq.

 On Saturday July 8, 2017 all of the members of the group got back together for the first time since 1982 to take part in Shellabration which is held yearly at the Rogers Sports Complex in Ft.
 Dodge.
 They were one of two opening acts scheduled to open for the headliner, Huey Lewis and the News.
 This was also the second time Hawks had appeared on the same bill with Lewis and his group - the first being when both bands appeared on American Bandstand in 1980.